 Classification

-The giant panda shares many characteristics with both bear and raccoon, making its taxonomy under debate for many decades.
-But, molecular genetic studies show that the giant panda is a true bear and the most basal member of the family Ursidae.
+The giant panda shares many characteristics with both bears and raccoons, making its taxonomy under debate for many decades.
+However, molecular genetic studies show that the giant panda is a true bear and the most basal member of the family Ursidae.
 So it was referred to as a living fossil.

 Reproduction